adapta-project/adapta-gtk-theme/README.md

  > **Note:**
  >
- >   * In OpenSUSE, add 3 extra dependencies:
+ >   * In OpenSUSE, add an extra dependency:
  >
  >     ```
  >     gdk-pixbuf-devel        >= 2.32.2